 From here, your day is your own.
-Choose to do nothing, other than enjoy a steam or sauna followed by an in-room massage or get the most out your stay with the many adventure and cultural activities available.
-At dinner time, enjoy a pre-dinner Aperitif @ the De Bergkant Lodge's bar lounge and then amble down the main street to one of Prince Albert’s many restaurant offerings.
+Choose to do nothing other than enjoy a steam or sauna followed by an in-room massage or get the most out of your stay with the many adventure and cultural activities available.
+At dinner time, enjoy a pre-dinner Aperitif @ De Bergkant Lodge's bar lounge and then amble down the main street to one of Prince Albert’s many restaurant offerings.

 In the fresh mountain air of the Karoo, the night sky of a million stars will light your way home to a night of deep, comfortable and silent sleep … until you wake to another dawn and day to find yourself.

 Things you should know:

-Getting there: Set in the beauty of the Swartberg Mountains ringed by vineyards and fruit and olive farms and just 2 kilometres from the famous Swartberg Pass, the De Bergkant Lodge is just off the Route 62 @Route62ZA which offers mesmerizing landscapes and local culture which will lull your mind into holiday mode.
-Dutch and German speaking international guests can follow the route to the De Bergkant Lodge on Du Mont travel author Dieter Losskarn’s South Africa travel book with its own map.
-For South African travelers, Getaway magazine have pinned the De Bergkant Lodge to the luxury Route 62 map as the top-rated B&B in Prince Albert.
+- Getting there: Set in the beauty of the Swartberg Mountains ringed by vineyards and fruit and olive farms and just 2 kilometres from the famous Swartberg Pass, De Bergkant Lodge is just off the Route 62 @Route62ZA which offers mesmerizing landscapes and local culture which will lull your mind into holiday mode.
+Dutch and German speaking international guests can follow the route to De Bergkant Lodge on Du Mont travel author Dieter Losskarn’s South African travel books with its own map.
+For South African travelers, Getaway magazine have pinned De Bergkant Lodge to the luxury Route 62 map as the top-rated B&B in Prince Albert.

 - History Speaks: Don’t miss a visit to the Fransie Pienaar Museum with local history exhibits which includes fossil displays and a working moonshine distillery.
 It's also the starting point for the fascinating Ghost Walk Tour by The Story Weaver which is not to be missed.